-Border Perennials Plants - how to plant a perennial border
+Border Plants Guide - How to plant a perennial plant border

 There are many factors which can determine the perennial plants that are best suited for your garden, including position, soil type and flowering times (view our user-friendly Perennial Plants Flowering Times Guide chart which displays popular perennials in a month by month calendar view).
 However, you may also want to choose your perennials based on their position within the border.